 My interest in chemical engineering was sparked by my experience of the modern day Gulf War and its implications on society.
 It instigated my fascination with how oil is involved in many different aspects of our lives and led me to pursue a degree in chemical engineering (MEng) at Imperial College, London.
 I also spent a year abroad at Carnegie Mellon University in Pittsburgh, US, as part of an exchage programme.

 My interest in petroleum engineering stems from the same innate desire which drove my choice of engineering as a degree – interpreting huge volumes of data in order to get to the root of a problem and drive solutions.
 BP has an established reputation as a pioneer especially with technology, in particular for its capability to challenge conventional norms and develop completely novel and bespoke methods to analyse the dynamic challenges faced in the Upstream business.

 I genuinely feel there are no barriers or restrictions for women progressing in this industry.
-I think there is a general stigma associated with women in the oil and gas industry but can say I have never felt at a disadvantage during my time at BP.
-Yes, the oil and gas industry does have a higher proportion of males to females, but if we do not encourage young women to pursue careers in science and engineering, this will never change!
+I think there is a general stigma associated with women in the energy industry but can say I have never felt at a disadvantage during my time at BP, because of the focus on inclusion.
+Yes, the energy industry does have a higher proportion of males to females, but if we do not encourage young women to pursue careers in science and engineering, this will never change!

 If you have a keen interest, I would suggest trying to get work experience and internships to better understand the set-up of the industry and get a flavour of the different disciplines.

 Having worked in the industry for nearly a decade and had such a varied career in a relatively short period, I want to continue to level the playing field by encouraging more people into STEM subjects and exciting careers in the energy industry.
 It’s extremely important for me to demonstrate that no matter your background, if you have a great work ethic, you can succeed – and across the industry we will only continue to improve by pushing diversity at all levels.